Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Our base and palm garden on the lovely Costa del Sol

-1. Discover Pretty Costa del Sol Old Towns
+Explore Pretty Costa del Sol Old Towns

 Exploring the old towns of Costa del Sol

-So where do we find them?
+So where do we find old towns on the Costa del Sol coastline?

 Malaga Old Town